gallantlab/realtimefmri/docs/source/installation.rst

    make docker.build

-After you have built the docker containers, you can run ``realtimefmri`` by opening a terminal, navigating the root directory of this repository, and running:
+After you have built the docker containers, you can run ``realtimefmri`` by running:

 .. code-block:: bash